booknex/QUEUE/replit.md

 # Client Queue Manager

 ## Overview
 A productivity-focused web application for managing daily client work with priority ordering and automatic time tracking.
 It helps users organize client files and track wait times, automatically ordering files by touch status.
-The project aims to provide an efficient tool for professionals managing multiple client engagements.
-It features a fully functional MVP with database integration, work session history, and close functionality.
+The project aims to provide an efficient tool for professionals managing multiple client engagements across different companies/organizations.
+It features a fully functional MVP with database integration, work session history, multi-company support, and close functionality.

 ## User Preferences
 - User needs a simple, efficient way to manage daily client work